Hodapp87/prosha/README.md

   obtain".
 Can I fix this somehow?
 Looks like a French-ism that made its way in.
 - Multithread!
 This looks very task-parallel anywhere that I branch.
-- Would being able to name a rule node (perhaps conditionally under some compile-time flag) help for debugging?
 - Use an actual logging framework.
 - How can I take tangled things like the cinquefoil and produce more 'iterative' versions that still weave around?